-I like to plan ahead for the worst incase something does go wrong.
-I have a couple of rainy day posts that I have tucked away in case my schedule gets too crazy and I can't post when I need to.
+I haven't always been ahead on my blog content though.
+This is why I have a couple of rainy day posts tucked away in case my schedule gets too crazy and I can't post when I need to.

 Take a break

 The 4 Hour Workweek is a great book to read if you want to learn how to be more productive in a shorter amount of time.

-Don't let freelance fear dictate your life
+Don't let freelance fear Or fear of blogging dictate your life

 I worried I wouldn't be good enough and no one would hire me.
 I was quick to write myself off as a failure instead of being optimistic.

 I recognized that my success won't happen overnight and instead will be gradual.
 Now I focus on the positives and count my blessings that I am able to support myself on this freelance journey!

 Don't compare yourself to others

 This used to be a tough habit for me.
 I would come up with blog ideas and think I was on a roll with the direction of my blog.

 Sure, it's nice to read what everyone else is writing about, check out how nice their website look and see what cool freelance gigs they were working on.
 But none of this was really helping me and just making me feel bad about myself.